tpresley/sygnal/README.md

   //
   //   view: ({ state }) => h('h2', `Hello ${ state.who }`)
   //
-  // but you will need to add "import { h } from @cycle/dom" to the top of your file })
+  // but you will need to add "import { h } from 'sygnal'" to the top of your file })
 ```